markansell/markansell.github.io/about.md

     tech industry.<br><br>Originally from Los Angeles, CA, I attended UC Berkeley, where I earned simultaneous degrees in mechanical engineering and business administration.
     I studied abroad for 5 months at Trinity College Dublin in Ireland.
-I currently reside in the greater Seattle area."
+I currently reside in the greater Seattle area and am deferring admission to Stanford GSB."

 ---